OCHA-DAP/pa-anticipatory-action/analyses/malawi/dryspells_trigger/07_ecmwf_monthly_skill_general.md

 Thereafter we look at the bias of the median of all ensemble members.

+A summary of the key figures of this analysis can be found in [this slide deck](https://docs.google.com/presentation/d/10AHQhIB3r7WJ_LulVzyox9RTXOk0Kp9gL3Ik6u9W4jQ/edit?usp=sharing).
+This deck has also been shared with ECMWF.

 `mwi_ecmwf_monthly_skill_southern.md` assesses the skill at the admin1 level for the Southern region in Malawi.
 `mwi_ecmwf_monthly_skill_dryspells.md` assesses the skill of the forecast for dry spells specifically.